-This type of behavior is considered as a risk behavior \rightarrow business relationship to be avoided.
+This type of behavior is considered as risk behavior -> business relation to be avoided.

 The AED recommends that professionals define in the "customer/representative and/or beneficial owners acceptance policy" the basic principles that must be respected when entering into a business relationship and that they integrate the IFS Law into their anti-money laundering and terrorist financing policies and processes.